-The provider demonstrated a transparent and open culture in relation to people's safety.
-There was strong leadership and emphasis on continually striving to improve.
-Systems and processes were embedded, and staff worked well together.
+The practice demonstrated a transparent and open culture in relation to people's safety.
+There was strong leadership and emphasis on continuous improvement.
+Systems and processes were embedded, and staff worked together in such a way that the inspection did not highlight any issues or omissions.
 The information and evidence presented during the inspection process was clear and well documented.
-The practice demonstrated how they sustained high-quality services and improvements over time.
+They could show how they sustain high-quality sustainable services and demonstrate improvements over time.